HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

 Finally, we come to [Time to Interactive (TTI)](https://web.dev/tti/), which is considered "good" if the metric comes in at under 5 seconds.
-Given that only the 10th percentile _barely_ slips in under the 5 second mark, most of the web is relying on JavaScript to such an extent that pages are unable to become interactive within a reasonable timeframe—especially the 90th percentile, which takes a staggering 41.2 seconds to become interactive.
+Given that only the 10th percentile _barely_ slips in under the 5 second mark, most websites in our simulated environment are relying on JavaScript to such an extent that pages are unable to become interactive within a reasonable timeframe—especially the 90th percentile, which takes a staggering 41.2 seconds to become interactive.

 ### Long tasks/blocking time

-As you may have gleaned from the previous section, the principal cause of poor interaction responsiveness are long tasks.
+As you may have gleaned from the previous section, the principal cause of poor interaction responsiveness is long tasks.
 To clarify, a long task is any task that runs on the main thread for longer than 50 milliseconds.
 The length of the task beyond 50 milliseconds is that task's blocking time, which can be calculated by subtracting 50 milliseconds from the task's total time.

 Long tasks are a problem because they block the main thread from doing any other work until that task is finished.
 When a page has lots of long tasks, the browser can feel like it's sluggish to respond to user input.
 In extreme cases, it can even feel like the browser isn't responding at all.